How is the site is generated?

 Score for each appearance

-So an interesting question is what is the basis of the score, what are we trying to estimate?
+An interesting question is what is the basis of this score, what are we trying to estimate?
 Well, if the score reflects a rough estimate of the "notability" of the song, a combination of sales, airplay and mindspace then we should adopt an approach that models, for example, sales figures.

 There are two different curves that have been suggested as being good descriptions of sales, one is an "exponential decay" that suggests the Nth best selling item sells Y**N times as many as the top one, where Y is a number between 0 and 1 and ** is the "power of" operator.
 The other estimate is Zipf's law, which says that the 2nd best seller sells half, the 3rd one third and so on.
 This suggests two different ways to score a chart entry: